College Students and the Dangers of Binge Drinking

 Craving.
 The person has a hunger for or strong need to drink.

-to stay away from alcohol or control their drinking.
+away from alcohol or control their drinking.

 Tolerance.
 The person needs to drink more alcohol to feel the effects of the alcohol.